magento/devdocs/guides/v2.0/extension-dev-guide/depend-inj.md

 **Newable:** Objects that can only be obtained by creating a new class instance every time.
 Transient objects, such as those that require external input from the user or database, fall into this category.
 Attempts to obtain these objects using dependency injections will return an undefined object.

-> For example a model object such as [`app/code/Magento/User/Model/User.php`]({{ site.mage2000url }}app/code/Magento/Catalog/Model/Product.php){:target="_blank"} cannot be used for dependency injection.
+For example, a model object such as [`app/code/Magento/User/Model/User.php`]({{ site.mage2000url }}app/code/Magento/Catalog/Model/Product.php){:target="_blank"} cannot be used for dependency injection.
 You need to provide a product id or explicitly request a new, empty instance of that object, and since this cannot be done in the constructor signature, the object cannot be injected.

 ### Rules for using dependency injection